 What does it mean to be “more suicidal”?
 To be more suicidal is to kill oneself more.
 The “more” means that, since there is only a fragile distinction between states (there is no identification of the enemy), one's state or self includes more and more of the others.
 But, if one's self includes others that threaten (so-called “terrorist cells,” for example), then, if one wants to immune oneself, then one must murder more and more of those others that are inside.
 Since the others are inside one's state or one's self, one is required to kill more and more of oneself.
 This context is very different from the rigid and external opposition, symbolized by the so-called “Iron Curtain,” that defined the Cold War.
 There and then, “we” had an identifiable enemy, with a name, which allowed the number of the enemies to be limited.
 But here and now, today, the number of “enemies” is potentially unlimited.
 Every other is wholly other (“tout autre est tout autre” [cf. The Politics of Friendship, p.
 232]) and thus every single other needs to be rejected by the immune system.
 This innumerable rejection resembles a genocide or what is worse an absolute threat.
 The absolute threat can no longer be contained when it comes neither from an already constituted state nor even from a potential state that might be treated as a rogue state (Rogues, p.
 105).
 What Derrida is saying here is that the worst is possible, here and now, more possible than ever.

-This unconditional openness of the borders is not the best (as opposed to what we were calling the worst above).
-It is only the less bad or less evil, the less violence.
-Why?
-The unconditional opening is not possible.
-There are always conditions.
-Among all the others we must decide, we must assign them papers, which means that there is always still, necessarily violence at the borders.
+This danger explains why unconditional openness of the borders is not the best (as opposed to what we were calling the worst above); it is only the less bad or less evil, the less violence.
+Indeed, it looks as though the unconditional opening is not possible.
+There always seems to be factual conditions.
+Among all the others we must decide, we must assign them papers, which means that there is always, still, necessarily violence at the borders.
 At once, in hospitality, there is the force that moves towards to the other to welcome and the force to remain unscathed and pulled back from the other, trying to keep the door closed.
-Here too, in hospitality, we see Derrida's idea of a “messianism without messiah.”
-Because letting all the others in is impossible, this de-closing is always to come in the future like the messiah coming or coming back (Derrida plays on the French word for the future, “l'avenir,” which literally means “to come,” “à venir”).
+Here too, in hospitality, we see Derrida's idea of a “messianicity without messiah.”
+Because letting all the others in is impossible (but we must note that Derrida's concept of possibility or virtuality, of the "perhaps," is complicated; see in particular Politics of Friendship, p.
+29), this de-closing is always to come in the future like the messiah coming or coming back (Derrida plays on the French word for the future, “l'avenir,” which literally means “to come,” “à venir”).
 We must make one more point.
 The impossibility of unconditional hospitality means that any attempt to open the globe completely is insufficient.
 Being insufficient, every attempt therefore requires criticism; it must be “deconstructed,” as Derrida would say.
 But this deconstruction would be a deconstruction that recognizes its own insufficiency.
 Deconstruction, to which we now turn, never therefore results in good conscience, in the good conscience that comes with thinking we have done enough to render justice.

 As we said at the beginning, “deconstruction” is the most famous of Derrida's terms.
 He seems to have appropriated the term from Heidegger's use of “destruction” in Being and Time.
 But we can get a general sense of what Derrida means with deconstruction by recalling Descartes's First Meditation.
 There Descartes says that for a long time he has been making mistakes.
 The criticism of his former beliefs both mistaken and valid aims towards uncovering a “firm and permanent foundation.”
 The image of a foundation implies that the collection of his former beliefs resembles a building.
 In the First Meditation then, Descartes is in effect taking down this old building, “de-constructing” it.
 We have also seen how much Derrida is indebted to traditional transcendental philosophy which really starts here with Descartes' search for a “firm and permanent foundation.”
 But with Derrida, we know now, the foundation is not a unified self but a divisible limit between myself and myself as an other (auto-affection as hetero-affection: “origin-heterogeneous”).